 During the project, participating practices will be asked to complete three clinical data collection forms each month, which are submitted on a quarterly basis (for a total of nine forms submitted quarterly).
-Additionally, practices will complete surveys, such as the Medical Office Survey on Patient Safety Culture, as part of their participation in the program.
+Additionally, practices will complete surveys at the beginning and end of the program, such as the Medical Office Survey on Patient Safety Culture, as part of their participation in the program.